 No person has applied for leave under s.237 of the Corporations Act 2001 to bring, or intervene in, proceedings on behalf of the Group or intervene in any proceedings to which the Group is a party for the purpose of taking responsibility on behalf of the Group for all or any part of those proceedings.
 The Group was not a party to any such proceedings during the financial year.

 Directors' meetings

-The number of meetings of directors (including meetings of committees of directors) held during the year and the number of meetings attended by each director were as follows:
+The number of meetings of directors held during the year and the number of meetings attended by each director were as follows: